MikkoDT/MEXE_Electives_2_Finals_Project_Machine_Learning_2025/MEXE_E2_Finals/Lirio_Mayuga - DENGUE_CASES_&_DENGUE-PRONE_PREDICTION_(PHILIPPINES)/README.md

 * **Scaling:**

-  * Feature scaling was **not applied**, as Linear Regression does not strictly require scaled inputs and all features were already represented in comparable numeric ranges.
+  * Feature scaling was not applied because the features were already in comparable numeric ranges and the model served as a baseline regression approach.

 * **Cleaning Steps:**

   * Data types were checked and corrected where necessary.
-  * Missing values were inspected to ensure dataset completeness before training.
+  * Missing values were inspected prior to training.
+The dataset contained minimal to no missing values and therefore did not require extensive imputation.

 * **Train–Test Split:**